Frequently Asked Questions about Open Badges

 HPass has developed a Badging Fundamentals workbook for early adopter organisations in the pilot that follows a similar sequence.
 Contact us for details.

-How can I use Open Badges as an employer or volunteer organisation?
+How can I use digital badges as an employer or volunteer organisation?

 You may want to use badges to evaluate the skills of candidates.
 You may also choose to endorse certain badges, encouraging candidates to earn these badges to increase their chances of being engaged by you.
 In this way, you can improve your quality of hire.